the-COH/chapter_1_season_8/Cannonaro/README.md

 # Cannonaro

-Cannonaro is a token and configurable, linear vesting presale launcher.
+Cannonaro is a token launcher with configurable, linear vesting presales.
 It includes an interface for joining, vesting and investigating tokens/presales.
 The contracts are ownerless and the launch process is entirely public and autonomous.
 All tokens are standard ERC20.

 ## Links